Spare Car Key

-Save your car key code now, as all car makers have limits of how far back in years they have key codes saved in their systems.
+Save your car key code now.
+As all car makers have limits of how far back in years they have key codes saved in their systems, you better save it now.
 One day eventually, it will be impossible for you to find it once your car reaches 10 years old.

 Having a key code will typically save you good amount of money.